 Although digital banks can offer various financial services, they usually do not provide loans or mortgages.
 They also have to differentiate themselves from traditional banks’ mobile apps and online accounts.

-Inherently, digital banks have no physical branch locations or thousands of employees.
-Instead, through providers like SoFi, digital banking is the clear choice in banking.
-According to the experts at SoFi Invest, their mobile banking app offers “no overdraft fees, no minimum balance fees and no monthly fees.”
+Through providers like SoFi, digital banking is the clear choice in banking.
+According to the experts at SoFi Invest, their mobile banking app offers “no overdraft fees, no minimum balance fees and no monthly fees.

 Reasons Mobile Banking is the Future